 Board Action: The Board may by two-thirds (2/3) vote remove an Officer for failure to fulfill their responsibilities, provided that such vote is taken at a regular or Special Board Meeting, as defined herein.
 Said Officer shall not participate in the vote.

-Recall Petition: The Membership may petition the Board to remove an Officer upon written presentation of thirty (30) signatures of members of The Society eligible to vote to the Secretary/Treasurer or President if such Officer is the Secretary/Treasurer.
-The Board shall bring this as a matter of business to its next regular Board Meeting for consideration as per Section 7.A.1. above.
+Recall Petition: The Membership may petition the Board to remove an Officer upon written presentation of thirty (30) signatures of members of The Society eligible to vote to the Secretary/Treasurer; or, if such Officer is the Secretary/Treasurer, to the President..
+The Board shall bring this as a matter of business to its next regular Board Meeting for consideration as per Section 6.A.1. above.

 In the event of refusal or inability of the Board to remove the Officer at its next regular Board Meeting, the matter shall be presented by the Secretary/Treasurer (or the President if the Secretary/Treasurer is the subject of a recall petition) as a recall ballot to all members of The Society eligible to vote, by mail or electronically, within five (5) business days of the regular Board Meeting.
 Members eligible to vote shall have fourteen (14) business days to return their ballots to the Secretary/Treasurer (or the President if the Secretary/Treasurer is the subject of a recall petition) by mail or electronically.
 An affirmative vote by two-thirds (2/3) of all members of The Society eligible to vote, with a minimum of thirty (30) members eligible to vote submitting ballots, shall be required to remove an Officer.
 The Secretary/Treasurer (or the President if the Secretary/Treasurer is the subject of a recall petition) shall validate and report the results of the recall vote to the Board at its next regular Board Meeting at which time the majority decision shall become effective.